ajaxs-sheep/post-0001/post.md

 In this case, the anorexic has—out of mimetic desire—overcome the most basic human need of all: the need to survive.
 "In the competition for absolute thinness," writes Girard, " the true anorexic is Julius Caesar, Alexander the Great, and Napoleon all rolled into one."
 This person has maniacally conquered their own being.
 Every obstacle of appetite, every instinct for survival, subjugated.
 They have conquered every ounce of their fat and sinew, and sacrificed themselves on the altar of thinness.

-If we return back to our relational triangles, the anorexic is caught up in a meta relationship with the model of thinness (+), shaped by both her mimetic desire to be like other people for thin and to be associated with their class and status.
+If we apply this example to our relational triangles, the anorexic is caught up in a meta relationship with the model of thinness (+), shaped by both her mimetic desire to be like other people who are thin and to be associated with their class and status.
 Thinness hates fat, food, appetites (-), so the anorexic equally despises these objects herself.
 So, we have +--, the anorexic and thinness against food, appetites.

 In the political arena we see the same +-- modeling dynamic occur everyday: I like Trump, Trump hates libs so I hate libs; I hate Trump, Trump likes rednecks, so I hate rednecks.
 As this modeling/antimodeling becomes more and more extreme, the contempt for hated object, the "other" becomes increasingly zealous.

 If you're just choosing between Coke and Bud Light, it seems pretty innocuous; but when you're trapped in those throes, when your political relationships come to define you, you can escalate to extremes.
-You get to the point where you're sacrificing your quality of life, your sanity, your morals all in order to satisfy the mimetic desire of modeling yourself after your in-group, your leader, your comrades in arms, and in modeling yourself against your out-group, your most hated politician, the enemy.
-What the anorexic is to the gym-goer, the partisan warrior is to the casual voter.
+As people and communities define themselves increasingly in opposition to their political enemies, that mimetic modeling can escalate to violence.
+It starts with social media scuffles, but quickly bleeds into protests and counter-protests, to solo acts of political violence, to organized violence, to war.

-And just as the anorexic conquers her body through extreme deprivation, the political zealot can deprive themselves of everything they need to survive in order to conquer the enemy.
-"Conquering" at first means culture war, social media scuffles, but this quickly bleeds into protests and counter-protests, riots and their reactionaries, and eventually, this is the same mechanism by which individuals are recruited to leave their homes, families, jobs, dinners, lives, and communities to fight in a "just" total war against an "evil" enemy.
+And so, just as the anorexic is willing to sacrifice her body to the cult of thinness, so too will the political zealot put their life on the line in support of their ideological Crusade.

 Now the world is more complicated than Republican vs. Democrat.
-There are other camps forming (US vs. China, etc.), and who knows which contemptuous force will win out over the others, which model of hate will prove the most persuasive and unifying?
+There are other camps forming (US vs. China, etc.), and who knows which contemptuous force will win out over the others, which friend-enemy distinction will prove the most persuasive and unifying?
 Regardless of the content of the nodes, the mechanism is the same: the Devil is in the negative edges, in every accusation, in every attack, in every mimicry of hate—it's the same mimetic mechanism at work.

 We have seen how in our 6 person example this contagion quickly spreads, of temperatures rising, of the community tearing itself apart.
 Now imagine 7 billion nodes of our interconnected world and the many relations among them, and with every news cycle and accusation, the contagion spreading and sucking up the whole of humanity in a whirlpool of chaos.
 Even if our collective social graph were "balanced," that is totally polarized, we know that such an outcome would only mean an order of destruction.